Tozerh/Kickstarter-Analysis/README.md

 ###
   The purpose of this project is to provide our customer, Louise, with an analysis of Kickstarter campaign data relevant to her areas of interest: campaign outcomes by launch date and campaign outcomes by funding goals.
-Because Louise's theater campaign for her own play, *Fever*, is very close to its funding goal, she is very interested in learning more about how her campaign is fairing compared to historical campaigns.
+Because Louise's theater campaign for her own play, *Fever*, is very close to its funding goal, she has become interested in learning more about how her campaign is fairing compared to historical campaigns.

 ## Analysis and Challenges